SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

 * !purpleportal - Sets the backpack of the client to Purple Ghost Portal.
 ``Usage: !purpleportal``

-* !checkeredrenegade - Sets the outfit of the client to Checkered Renegade.
+* !checkeredrenegade - Sets the outfit of the client to Checkered Renegade. <br>
 ``Usage: !checkeredrenegade``

 * !banner - Sets the banner of the client.